MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 ### -DeletedResources
 The DeletedResources parameter specifies the Sharepoint sites to be removed from the list of included sites or excluded from a tenant level policy when the associated group has been deleted.
 You use this parameter with the AddModernGroupLocationException and RemoveModernGroupLocation parameters.

 A valid value is a JSON String.
-See the Examples section for syntax an examples using this parameter.
+See the Examples section for syntax and examples using this parameter.

 For more information about this scenario, see [Learn more about modern group deletion under retention hold](https://learn.microsoft.com/purview/retention-settings#what-happens-if-a-microsoft-365-group-is-deleted-after-a-policy-is-applied).